lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-01-15-explaining-ai.md

 {% include figure.html
    src="/assets/images/posts/ml/explaining/explaining_scikit_learn_15_0.jpg"
-   figcaption="Figure 6.
-Importance per feature for a Logistic Regression model trained over the Breast Cancer Dataset." %}
+   caption="Importance per feature for a Logistic Regression model trained over the Breast Cancer Dataset." %}

 This can also be acomplished when reducing the set with Principal Component Analysis, considering the whole pipeline can be seen as a sequence of matrix multiplications, which is an associative operation: